jack-in-the-box/box/README.md

 # Jack in the box Vagrant dev boxes

-- jitb-debian-jessie64 is a box based on Debian Jessie 64 with Puppet, Apache 2, PHP 7.0 and Postgresql9.4
+- jitb-debian-jessie64 is a box based on Debian Jessie 64 with Puppet, Apache 2, PHP 7.0 and Postgresql 9.4

 Warning: Security is inexistant!
 Don't use it in production!